Please find below:

 This Policy supplements other notices including our Website Terms and Conditions and our Cookies Policy and is not intended to override or replace them.

 We reserve the right to revise or amend this Policy at any time to reflect changes to our business or changes in the law.
 Where these changes are significant we will endeavour to let users of the Websites know.
-However, it is your responsibility to check this Policy before each use of the Website – for ease of reference the top of this Policy indicates the date on which it was last updated.
+However, it is your responsibility to check this Policy before each use of the Websites – for ease of reference the top of this Policy indicates the date on which it was last updated.

 - 2. What is Personal Data and what do we collect?